nusenu/ansible-relayor/README.md

 * openbsd

 Non OS specific tags:
+* **renewkey** - takes care of renewing online Ed25519 keys only (assumes that tor instances are fully configured and running already)
 * install - installs tor but does not start or enable it
 * createdir - creates (empty) directories (locally and remote) and the tor users required to setup fs permissions, usefull for migration
 * reconfigure - regenerates torrc files and reloads tor (requires previously configured tor instances)
-* renewkey - takes care of renewing online Ed25519 keys only (assumes that all preconditions are met - offline master keys are available)

 Misc tags:
 * freebsdkern - takes care of setting kern.ipc.somaxconn and kern.ipc.nmbclusters